claudetech-meetups/angular-intro-slides/slides/dev-env.md

 * Stylus (or less or plain CSS)
 * Coffee (or plain JS)

+Install with:

 ```sh
 $ npm install -g leaves
 $ leaves setup
 ```

+Checkout [the docs](http://claudetech.github.io/leaves/) for more info.